sm00thb00th/bash-dev-enviro/README.md

 # Usage:

-First:

-Edit shi3lD.sh and set $interface and $macadd.

-Edit sCRYPtUPdater.sh and set $dirINhome and $crapC0D3.

 run ./iNST4LL.sh from ../bash-dev-enviro.
 You must have an entry in the sudoers file

 The script will install all needed components: